Achievable logoAchievable logo

 Screening tests should have high sensitivity.
 Confirmatory tests should have high specificity.
 It is always best to have the highest sensitivity and specificity possible, but such choices may not be available.
 If the available treatment has serious adverse effects or is not cost effective, then use a test with high specificity.
 If the disease has a high fatality rate and effective treatment is available, use a test with high sensitivity.

-Likelihood ratio or LR: It tells how much a positive or negative test result changes the likelihood that a subject would have the disease.
+Likelihood ratio or LR: This tells you how much a positive or negative test result changes the likelihood that a subject has the disease.

 The LR of a positive test result (LR+) = sensitivity/(1 − specificity)